kyegomez/swarms/DOCS/Design/CLEAN_CODE.md

 4. Prefer fewer arguments.
 5. Have no side effects.
 6. Don't use flag arguments.
 Split method into several independent methods that can be called from the client without the flag.
+7. Smaller than 20 lines long
+8. The Stepdown rule => function -> next level of abstraction

+## ErrorHandling
+1. Specify where the error in print
+2. Don't use a single variable
+3.

+## If statements
+1.

 ## Comments rules
 1. Always try to explain yourself in code.